The Magi and the Christmas

 down and worshiped him.

-seems that the star may not have been guiding them for a while, since they
+seems that the star may not have been guiding the Magi for a while

 stopped in Jerusalem to ask.
 Then after they left Herod "the star they had seen in the east went ahead of them until it stopped over the place where the child